 While it’s never too late to teach young people to budget, you also can’t start too early.
 If you don’t want to be supporting your children when they’re 30, start teaching them about money when they’re 3, experts say.

 Here are nine ways to teach your children to budget.

-“I think it’s possible to start pretty early,” says Eleanor Blayney, consumer advocate for the Certified Financial Planner Board of Standards and a financial planner in the District of Columbia.
-“My 3-year-old granddaughter, my 6-year-old grandson – they know money.”
+“I think it’s possible to start pretty early,” says Eleanor Blayney, now retired as a consumer advocate for the Certified Financial Planner Board of Standards and a financial planner in the District of Columbia.
+When her grandchildren were as young as 3 and 6, she says, they knew about money.

 Money lessons for younger children can be simple, covering such issues as “if you spend all your birthday money today on candy, you won’t have any left tomorrow for a toy.”
 The goal is to make them understand that money is finite and must be rationed according to priorities.
 And ultimately they need to learn that the money you have cannot be spent entirely on fun things for yourself.

 Those lessons should get more sophisticated as children age, with the goal of sending your kids off to college able to balance a checkbook (or its digital equivalent), pay bills on time and make sure a paycheck lasts until the next one.
 (See our article on 10 things college students should learn about money.)